Pybonacci/ipy2wp/README.md

     └── basicx.tpl
 ```

-To load the extension you can do the following in an IPython/Jupyter notebook:
+To load the extension you can do the following in an IPython/Jupyter notebook code cell:

 ```
 %%javascript